Eloping In The San Juan Mountains | Planning & Travel Guide (Updated 2026)

 Elope At Sunrise or Sunset

-In general from a photographer standpoint the best times of the day for an elopement is Sunrise or Sunset!
-Temperatures and lighting are more favorable during these times of day in the summer, and crowd levels tend to be lower.
+In general from a photography standpoint the best times of the day for an elopement is Sunrise or Sunset.
+Temperatures and lighting are a lot nicer during these times of day in the summer, and crowd levels tend to be lower.
 If you’re planning a full-day elopement that includes adventurous activities throughout the day, consider holding the actual vow ceremony at the start or end of your day!
-We usually allow our couples to split their day and this is especially great if you want to visit multiple locations or you are having a hybrid elopement.
+When we help couples plan their day, we help them create a timeline that takes all of this into account so they get the best photos and video!

 Traveling to the San Juan Mountains